Tanvir69/TanvirMahtab/_pages/education-awards.md

 ### Academic Achievements
-**VC's List**: Recognized on the VC's List for academic excellence during Fall 2016 to Spring 2018, and Fall 2018.
+**VC's List**: Recognized on the VC's List for academic excellence during Fall 2016 to Spring 2018, and Fall 2018. <br />
 **Dean's List**: Achieved placement on the Dean's List in Summer 2019.
--
+---
 ### BRAC Performance Scholarship, 75%
 **Institution**: BRAC University
 **Location**: Dhaka, Bangladesh